Frequently asked questions

 Will I speak to the same person every time I call?

-We aim to provide customers with a single dedicated contact at every stage of the process.
+Our partner aims to provide customers with a single dedicated contact at every stage of the process.

 What tax will I have to pay?